|European Cup 1982|

 ST: Andy Gray (Scotland)

-Started with Dundee United, he joined Aston Villa in 1975.
+Andy Gray joined Aston Villa in 1975.
 His 29 goals in the 1977-78 season earned him the PFA Young Player of the Year and PFA Players' Player of the Year awards.
 At the time he was the youngest player to earn the Players' Player of the Year award.
 Later, he had successful careers with Wolverhampton Wanderers and Everton.
 With Everton, he was a part of their great team of the 1980's, winning the UEFA Cup Winners' Cup.
-Gray won 20 caps for Scotland, scoring 7 goals for his country.
+He won 20 caps for Scotland.
 Despite winning the Player of the Year award, he was not selected for the WC Finals in 1978.

 ST: Billy Walker (England)

--- Nigel Spink is the 4th keeper.
+-- Jack Rimmer helped Aston Villa to reach the 1982 European Cup Final, but he was injured during the game in which Nigel Spink stepped in.
+Spink is the 4th keeper.
 He helped Aston Villa to win the European Cup, but not enough to be one of the top three.
 Peter Schmeichel only played one season with Aston Villa.
 I never considered him.

--- I chose Tony Daley because he is probably the best right winger avaliable.
+-- I chose Tony Daley because he is probably the best right winger available.
 Tony Morley, Ashley Young and Eric Houghton played on the left.

--- Dwight Yorke also missed the team because it was hard to select him over Peter McParland, Peter Withe, Harry Hampton, Archie Hunter and Andy Gray.
+-- Dwight Yorke also missed the team because it was hard to select him over Billy Walker, Peter McParland, Peter Withe, Harry Hampton, Archie Hunter and Andy Gray.

 I do not think Platt is effective on the right side.
 And I am not sure about Walker partner Hampton upfront.
 Morley got the start over Houghton because I grew up watching Morley.
 Yes, it is biased.